-Where courses are unchanged the proportions in each of the assessment methods and learning and teaching methods should generally be calculated based on the module choices of students in the 2014/15 academic year.
-Compulsory modules should always be included in the calculations.
-The number of students on the course taking each optional module should be determined and optional modules with the highest number of students registered selected until one FTE (120 credits) worth of modules have been selected.
+The proportions in each of the assessment methods and learning and teaching methods should be calculated based on the module choices of students in the 2012/13 academic year.
+The number of students on the course taking each module should be determined and modules with the highest number of students registered selected until one FTE (120 credits) worth of modules have been selected.
 The proportions reported in each method category will then reflect the proportions in the combination of the selected modules.

-- Rank optional modules in order of number of students taking the module as part of the course in the 2014/15.
+2. Rank in order of number of students taking the module as part of the course in the relevant year.

 For example, to calculate overall proportion in scheduled teaching and learning: